lawlesst/lawlesst.github.com/content/notebook/nyer-fiction.md

 Date:02-06-18
 Slug:nyer-fiction

->Note: The dta behind this datasette was updated on 7/24/18 to capture new episodes.
+>Note: The data behind this datasette was updated on 7/24/18 to capture new episodes.
 The examples below might result in slightly different numbers.

 The [New Yorker Fiction Podcast](https://www.newyorker.com/podcast/fiction) recently celebrated its ten year anniversary.
 For those of you not familiar, this is a monthly podcast hosted by New Yorker fiction editor Deborah Treisman where a writer who has published a short story in the New Yorker selects a favorite story from the magazine's archive and reads and discusses it on the podcast with Treissman.[^1]

 I've been a regular listener to the podcast since it started in 2007 and thought it would be fun to look a little deeper at who has been invited to read and what authors they selected to read and discuss.